 An Annual Phoenix Holiday Tradition!

-The Annual Holiday Toy Drive & Concert benefitting Native American Children is a community effort celebrating its nineteenth year led by Phoenix Valley Native American community leaders, non-profits and volunteers.
-An event was founded by Native American musician/actor Darryl Tonemah (Kiowa, Comanche and Tuscarora Nations).
+Celebrating its 23rd year, the Annual Holiday Toy Drive & Concert benefitting Native American Children.
+The event, started by Native American musician/actor Darryl Tonemah (Kiowa, Comanche and Tuscarora Nations), is a community effort led by Phoenix Valley Native American community leaders, non-profits and volunteers.

 Over the past several years, Native American musician and artist Randy Kemp (Choctaw/Euchee/Muscogee-Creek) has taken the helm to carry on this mission.
 “It’s an honor to continue this spirited tradition for our Native American community.
 Through this annual event of music, volunteerism and donations give a vital voice to our community about wellness, relationships, and challenge we all face together."